Aditya Nagpal

 Pricing

-• Free plan: Up to 10 team members
+• Free: up to 10 team members

 • Starter: $10.99 per user per month (billed annually)